johnburbridge/monorepo/README.md

 ### WORKSPACE
 Currently using a hybrid approach during migration to Bzlmod:
-- Maintains Kotlin rules (not yet fully supported in Bzlmod)
+- Maintains Kotlin rules (version 1.8.1, not yet fully supported in Bzlmod)
+- Python rules (version 0.7.0 in WORKSPACE, but 0.23.1 in MODULE.bazel)
-- Manages Maven dependencies for all languages
+- Manages Maven dependencies for all languages (JUnit Jupiter, Kotlin Test)
 - Will eventually be fully migrated to MODULE.bazel

 ## Bzlmod Migration Status